 Scoring ACI: ACI score is a combination of Base Score (of 50) + Performance Score (up to 90) and Bonus score (up to 15).
-Maximum possible score is 155, but it is capped at 100.
+The maximum possible score is 155, but it is capped at 100.
 (MIPS eligible clinicians need to fulfill the requirements of all the base score measures in order to receive the 50% base score.)
 If these requirements are not met, they will get a 0 in the overall Advancing Care Information performance category score.
 To meet the base score, you need to attest “Yes” for the security risk analysis measure and report a numerator of at least 1 for the remaining measures required in the base score (See Table A & B).
 For additional performance measures, you can have up to 10 points each based on your performance rate as shown in table C, with the exception of immunization registry where you score 10 for submitting to an immunization registry and 0 for not submitting data to the immunization registry.
-(There is also additional 5% bonus points for reporting to one or more additional public health and clinical data registries beyond the Immunization Registry Reporting measure and 10% bonus for reporting “yes” to completion of at least 1 improvement activities using CEHRT.)
+(There are also additional 5% bonus points for reporting to one or more additional public health and clinical data registries beyond the Immunization Registry Reporting measure and a 10% bonus for reporting “yes” to completion of at least 1 improvement activity using CEHRT.)

 Participation Option: You can participate as an individual or group.
 Group means a single TIN with 2 or more NPIs who have reassigned their Medicare billing rights to the TIN.
 For group submission, you have to aggregate the performance score for all the clinicians in the TIN.

 Data Submission: you need to submit data for a minimum of 90 consecutive days

 How can I score 100% in ACI?
 Obtaining a 100% performance score for ACI is not impossible